 The plan of the paper is as follows.
-Section 2 discusses related literature and section 3 presents the model and studies the quantity-setting stage.
-Section 4 studies the entry stage, existence, and uniqueness of equilibrium in the complete game with entry.
-Section 5 studies the effects of overlapping ownership under free entry.
-Section 6 discusses the robustness of our results and considers post-entry overlapping ownership and the entry of maverick firms.
-Last, section 7 concludes.
-Proofs are gathered in Appendix A. Supplementary material (including the examination of the case of post-entry overlapping ownership) and proofs thereof are in Appendices B and C.
+After a discussion of related literature, section 2 presents the model and studies the quantity-setting stage.
+Section 3 studies the entry stage, existence, and uniqueness of equilibrium in the complete game with entry.
+Section 4 studies the effects of overlapping ownership under free entry.
+Section 5 discusses the robustness of our results and considers post-entry overlapping ownership and the entry of maverick firms.
+Last, section 6 concludes.
+Proofs are gathered in Appendix A. Supplementary material (including the case of post-entry overlapping ownership) and proofs thereof are in Appendix B.